-M.A. in Theory and Research – Application Process
+M.A.
+Student in Theory and Research Application Process

-To apply for admission and graduate assistantship, applicants must submit the following materials.
+The deadline to apply for admission for the 2022-2023 academic year is March 15, 2022.
 Once the Department has received all materials, a decision for acceptance will be made.
-Upon acceptance into the program, applicants will receive written notification from the Department.
+Upon acceptance in to the program, applicants will receive written notification from both the Department and the University.

 The application for admission to graduate school at West Virginia University can be accessed online.
 A nonrefundable fee of $60.00 must be received by Admissions and Records before the application will be processed.
 On Line 16 of the application, 1474 should be identified as the Major Code and Communication Studies should be identified as the Intended Major.

 Consideration for Admission

 To be considered for admission, applicants to the M.A. degree program in Communication Studies with an emphasis in Theory and Research must upload the following documentation within the graduate application: